- Home

 Vitamin B1 can boost our immune system

-Vitamin B1 is key in boosting the immune system.
+Vitamin B1 is key to boosting the immune system.
 For example, B1 plays a role in maintaining muscle along the walls of the digestive tract, where a significant percentage of our immune system is located.
-A healthy digestive tract means the body receives all of the nutrients it needs to boost immunity, which reduces the chances of becoming ill.
+A healthy digestive tract means the body receives all the nutrients it needs to boost immunity, which reduces the chances of becoming ill.

 Vitamin B1 can protect and boost brain function

-For further information, have a read of our article; 10 foods that may reduce the risk of Alzheimer’s disease.
+For further information, have a read of our article: 10 foods that may reduce the risk of Alzheimer’s disease.

 Vitamin B1 can support people with diabetes

 In this study, when B1 was given intravenously to people suffering from congestive heart failure for seven days, they experienced considerable improvements in heart function.
-This suggests that the vitamin could help to prevent, or at least slow down, the development of heart disease.
+This suggests the vitamin could help prevent, or at least slow down, the development of heart disease.
+Other studies have suggested that vitamin B1 could improve severe heart failure outcomes

 Vitamin B1 can help combat stress, anxiety, and depression

-Like other B vitamins, B1 is sometimes called an ‘anti-stress’ vitamin because it can help to boost the immune system and improve our ability to withstand stressful situations.
+Like other B vitamins, B1 is sometimes called an ‘anti-stress’ vitamin because it can help boost the immune system and improve our ability to withstand stressful situations.

 This is largely down to B1’s ability to decrease and regulate oxidative stress (the imbalance of antioxidants and harmful molecules known as free radicals, which causes inflammation).
 This is significant because oxidative stress is linked with emotional stress.